 Congregational Church of Topsfield - Topsfield, MA

 The Congregational Church of Topsfield is committed to the stewardship of the environment.
-A series of energy efficiency projects have been accomplished, including energy efficient lighting, insulation, high-efficiency gas boilers and heat pumps recently installed in the classrooms.
+Several energy efficiency projects have been accomplished, including energy efficient lighting, insulation, and heating recently installed in the classrooms.
 Initiatives to reduce waste, especially Styrofoam, have reduced trash.
-The large vegetable garden tended produces fresh produce throughout the growing season, which goes to the Produce for the Pantry project designed to provide fresh vegetables to the Topsfield food pantry, Topsfield’s senior citizens, and Haven from Hunger, a communal meal facility and food pantry.
-Having completed a host of carbon foot-print savings projects, the church is conducting a study for solar that would address the church’s electricity needs.
+The large vegetable garden tended produces fresh produce throughout the growing season.
+The produce goes to the Produce for the Pantry project which provides fresh vegetables to the Topsfield food pantry, Topsfield’s senior citizens, and Haven from Hunger, a communal meal facility and food pantry.
+The church is conducting a study for solar that would address the church’s electricity needs.